sumanth-sarvepalli/CarRental/README.md

 # CarRental

-echo "This project is about Car Rental booking\n" Language Used: CPP
+This project is about Car Rental booking\
+Language Used: CPP